 Depending on the policy, Travelers’ homeowners insurance covers between $1,500 and $5,000 for stolen or misplaced jewelry.
 You can add up to $50,000 of protection with a Value Items Plus endorsement.
 If you have a rare or antique ring, you can add extra coverage with the Personal Articles Floater.

 The underwriting process for Travelers is fairly simple.
 You’ll need to complete a brief form that includes an estimated value of the ring you want to insure.
-If you are already a customer, adding the Value Items Plus endorsement should be quick, according to a representative.

 What Is Engagement Ring Insurance?